The Complete Guide to Deck Jackets | History, Variations, and Why It’s the Best Winter Jacket

 UES’s sizing is consistent with those of other Japanese brands.
 They use a number system where the sizing is labeled Size 1-5.
 Using their sizing guide and comparing to multiple jackets that I have that are considered true-to-size, I determined that they fit true-to-size as well.
 Size 1 correlates to an XS, size 2 is a SMALL, size 3 is a MEDIUM and etc.

 This jacket fits true to size.
-It uses the standard Japanese number sizing system which can be confusing for Westerners but size 1 corresponds to an XS, size 2 is an S, size 3 is an M and etc.
+It uses the standard Japanese number sizing system which can be confusing for Westerners but size 1 corresponds to an XS, size 2 is an S, size 3 is an M and so on.

 Currently Out Of Stock or Discontinued